As eCommerce business owners, you don't need any introduction to online sales promotions.

 Encourage consumers to @tag a friend for a chance to win, increasing the reach of your business.

-Equator Coffees created a giveaway with four other brands on Instagram to increase their followings and interaction.
+Equator Coffees created a giveaway with four other brands on Instagram to increase their following and overall engagement.

 Birthday emails are extremely successful, with 481% greater transaction rates and 342% higher income per message.

-For example, Spalding offers a birthday sale with a 20% discount at any time.
-Indeed, a lovely birthday bonus.
+For example, Spalding offers a birthday sale with a 20% discount on any item.

 However, this does not mean you must exclude people who do not belong to the intended audience.